Kong/docs.konghq.com/api-specs/readme.md

 ## Update non-admin API specs

 The source of truth for all other specs is the [platform-api](https://github.com/Kong/platform-api) repo.
-Open a PR against a spec to update it .
+Open a PR against a spec to update it.